francelwebdev/francelwebdev/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=francelwebdev&show_icons=true&locale=en&layout=default" alt="Francel AMAMOO" /></p>

-## Just hire me as a Ruby or JavaScript/NodeJS or ELixir developer and you will see the results.
+## Just hire me as a Ruby or JavaScript/NodeJS developer and you will see the results.
 I am available to work and help move your company forward.
 Your can email me francel.webdev@gmail.com or whrite me on whatsapp on +22996619073.

 <!-- ## Tech Stacks